Neighborhood Alert Center Team

 In addition, Neighborhood Facilitators attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
 They are provided the opportunity to flex their work schedules to include evening and weekend hours so they can attend these meetings.

-In terms of the administration and operation of the Alert Centers, the Neighborhood Facilitators work with COPP Officers and Code Enforcement Staff assigned to the Alert Center to ensure that residents' needs are met.
+In terms of the administration and operation of the Alert Centers, the Neighborhood Facilitators work with COPP Officers and Code Enforcement Staff assigned to the Alert Center to ensure that the needs of the residents are met.

 For More Information